dinhquy-nguyen-1704/chat-with-multiple-PDFs/README.md

 # chat-with-multiple-PDFs
 ## 1. Introduction
-This GitHub repository provides a friendly chat interface that leverages Retrieval-Augmented Generation (RAG) with Ensemble Retriever technique.
-It is engineered to not only summarize but also facilitate Q&A interactions with the content of user-uploaded PDFs using Langchain framework.
-The system showcases the integration of advanced NLP techniques within a user-friendly Streamlit interface, allowing for an interactive exploration of PDF contents.
+Building a chatbot that leverages Retrieval-Augmented Generation (RAG) with the Ensemble Retriever technique.
+It is engineered not only to summarize but also to facilitate Q&A interactions with the content of user-uploaded PDFs using the Langchain framework through a user-friendly Streamlit interface.
 <p align="center">
   <img width="800" alt="Streamlit Interface" src="https://github.com/dinhquy-nguyen-1704/chat-with-multiple-PDFs/assets/127675330/c04580c5-d63e-4076-930d-350f0d520083">
 </p>